tweag/python-monorepo-example/2019-02-28-jupyter-with.md

 ## Conclusions

-Jupyter is a showcase example for the power of a configuration language like nix that is linked to a general purpose software repository like nixpkgs.
+Jupyter is a showcase example for the power of a configuration language like Nix combined with the Nixpkgs collaborative project to describe all open source packages out there.
 With a few lines of Nix code, we can pull together dependencies from various language ecosystems in a robust way and build configurable compute environments and applications on top of them.
-These compute environments can then be used and distributed in various ways, including Docker containers.
+Such configurable compute environments can be used and distributed in various ways, including Docker containers.
+This is a boon for reproducible science: declaratively specify your dependencies and compose your dependency descriptions to incrementally build larger and more complex notebooks that you know will run now and forever in the future.

 Suggestions and PRs on JupyterWith are welcome!